stela2502/split2samples/README.md

 ```

 Do not forget the --release while building the tool.
-The test case for quantifyRhapsody would finish in 7 sec instead of ~0.5 sec (x14!).
+The test case for quantifyRhapsody would finish in 7 sec instead of ~0.5 sec (x14!)
+using a AMD Ryzen 7 5700X processor and a SSD as mass storage.

 To run the test data (a tiny bit of a real dataset):